emmanuelmartinezs/Election_Analysis/README.md

 3. The winner of the election, winning vote count, and winning percentage of votes are printed to the terminal.

 ### Results with detail analysis:
-> Using repetition statements, conditional statements with logical operators, and print statements, print out the candidate and county election results to the command line.

 **1. Total Votes in the election are printed to the terminal**